Global

 Name Type Description

-txt String Each character represents a pixel color value
+txt String each character represents a pixel color value

-scale Number The scale of the image
+scale Number the scale of the image

-palette Number | Object Color palette
+palette Number | Object color palette

 Returns: